bvi1994/marko-giphy-keyboard/tutorial.md

 http://api.giphy.com/v1/gifs/search?q=[search keyword]&rating=g&api_key=[API Key]&limit=[Display limit at a tie]&offset=[result index]
 ```

-You can view the search request parameters as well as play around with the API explorer in the above link.
+You can view the search request parameters as well as play around with the API explorer in the GIPHY documentation.

 ### Building the `image-gallery` Component